Question on: SS1 Economics - Determinants of Equilibrium Price, Quantity And Point With Simple Applications

 If the demand function is Qd = 60 - 2p and the supply function is Qs = 20 + 4p, what is the equilibrium level of quantity and price?

-To find the equilibrium level of quantity and price, we need to set the demand function equal to the supply function and solve for Q and p:
+To find the equilibrium quantity and price, we need to set the quantity demanded (Qd) equal to the quantity supplied (Qs) and solve for p (price) and then substitute p back into either the demand or supply equation to solve for Q (quantity).

 Add your answer